v2sCollections/City-of-Dreams/README.md

 ### Features

-> A huge optional graphics based mod based on the look and feel of the Ghost in the Shell movies.
+> An extensive, optional graphics mod inspired by the iconic aesthetic of the *Ghost in the Shell* films, designed to capture their distinctive look and atmosphere.

 <details><summary>CLICK FOR MORE DETAILS</summary>
-- Color grading and atmosphere inspired by the 2017 live action film, and the 1995 anime adaption, respectively.
-Weather favoring rain and overcast.
+- Color grading and atmosphere inspired by the 2017 live-action film, and the 1995 anime adaption, respectively.
+Weather favouring rain and overcast.
 - Adds reflections for vehicle interiors.&#x20;
 - Local lights illuminate car interiors.
 - Increases the strength of muzzle flashes in the game and photo mode.